The Master of Science (MS) is a master thesis option. This option is 24 credits of coursework and 6 credits of research thesis.

-If pursuing the master thesis based degree, master students are encouraged reaching out to NAME faculty to discuss potential research projects during their first term of study.
+If pursuing the master thesis-based degree, master students are encouraged to reach out to NAME faculty to discuss potential research projects during their first term of study.

 - Take Required Course – MATH for Naval Architects (NA 500/ 3 credits), these credits will also count towards the required 15 NAME 500+ level credits

 - Take at least One (1) COGNATE Course (level 400 and up) – An Engineering or another Math course outside NAME

 - A minimum of 18 credit hours of NAME courses – At least 15 (of the 18 required NAME) credits need to be at the 500 level or above

 - Take 6 credits of NA 592 (Master thesis)

 - IF NEEDED – Remaining credits will be of approved coursework (level 400 and up) – Not all students will need this if they already have earned 30 credits by fulfilling the above requirements

 Below are some of the NAME 500 level courses offered:

 - NA 510 Marine Structural Mechanics

 - NA 512 Finite Element Methods in Solid and Structural Mechanics